If you’re looking for the best dark triad books, you’ve come to the right page.

 And he leveraged his position of power for plenty of easy lays, too.

-Bravo to Casanova, a true example on leveraging dark triad traits without (willingly) hurting anyone and in support of a life worth living.
+Bravo to Casanova, a true example of leveraging dark triad traits without (willingly) hurting anyone and in support of a life worth living.

-Some psychopathy traits can be used to enhance your odds of success in life.
+Some psychopathic traits can be used to enhance your odds of success in life.

 That, you knew, I think.
 Or you suspected, at least.
 Otherwise, you wouldn’t have ended up on this list of best dark triad books.

-However, before you jump on that train: too much psychopathy becomes harmful, and are not conducive to life success.
+However, before you jump on that train: too much psychopathy becomes harmful and is not conducive to life success.

 And violence, poor impulse control, and poor planning are a recipe for ending up in prison.